shxlpa/raoshilpa.github.io/provocations.md

     </div>
     <div class="right">
         <h2>GPX File Code</h2>
         <p>I recently thru-hiked the Tahoe Rim Trail, and two of my friends tracked each day's progress on their Garmins.
 I now have at least ten different files with a range of 8-12 hours of data each, so I'd like to write a python program to put all of these routes together for me into one large thru-hike.
-I'm working in VS Code and [Router](https://readmeansrun.com/router/).</p>
+I'm working in VS Code and <a href="https://readmeansrun.com/router/">Router</a>[</p>
     </div>
 </div>